algorandfoundation/specs/dev/TEAL_opcodes.md

 - Mode: Application

 `gaids` fails unless the requested transaction created an asset or application and X < GroupIndex.

+## loads

+- Opcode: 0x3e
+- Pops: *... stack*, uint64
+- Pushes: any
+- copy a value from the Xth scratch space to the stack
+- LogicSigVersion >= 5

+## stores

+- Opcode: 0x3f
+- Pops: *... stack*, {any A}, {uint64 B}
+- Pushes: _None_
+- pop indexes A and B. store A to the Bth scratch space
+- LogicSigVersion >= 5

 ## bnz target